Chalk Farm: Etymology

 The origin of the name is disputed: it certainly does not derive from the soil, as the area is built on London Clay.
 The consensus view is that "Chalk Farm" derives from Middle English Chaldecote or Caldecote, a common English toponym meaning "cold cottage" first attested in the area of Chalk Farm in 1256.
 This had become Chalcotts by the 16th century, and Chalk by 1746.
 The full form "Chalk Farm" is a 19th-century coinage, though "Chalcott" remained in use in the early 19th century for a nearby estate, formerly the Upper and Lower Chalcot Farms.

 The Chalcott estate was farmed from England's Lane in Belsize Park, in the parish of Hampstead, half a mile to the north-west (first recorded as Chaldecotes in the 13th century).
 The estate had split into Upper and Lower Chalcot Farms by 1720, but reunited and farmed from Upper Chalcot Farmhouse around 1797.
 The counter argument is that Lower Chalcot Farm was not Chalk Farm as often claimed, but actually farmed from another farmhouse on England's Lane.
 If that argument is correct then Chalk Farm was never known as Chalcot, but probably named for the whitewashed farm buildings.
 Chalk has often been used as a product in whitewash.
 The farmhouse at Lower Chalcot was sometimes referred to as the White House.

 Geography

 The area is not formally defined, though the former Manor of Chalk Farm was a component part of the Ancient Parish and Borough of St Pancras.
 The core area lies between Chalk Farm Road in the east and St Pancras' western boundary to the west; an area that extends to Ainger Road and takes in part of the Primrose Hill open space, though the hill itself is in Hampstead.
+Modern conventions, however, take the railway line as the western border of Chalk Farm, with the area on the other side of the line being seen as part of Primrose Hill neighbourhood.

 Chalk Farm includes part of the Camden Town with Primrose Hill ward, and perhaps also part of the Haverstock ward.
 As of 2020, Camden's wards are being reviewed and these wards will be abolished or have their boundaries redrawn.